 The Simultania Project is a video-based body of work in which outside participants produced the video content by recording their subjective experiences of reality during the same one minute moment in time on November 13, 2010, at precisely 16:00 GMT.
 In their videos, participants time-stamped to a single time-source to ensure perfect synchronization.
 The video artworks consist of these hundreds of simultaneous points of view playing back together and in perfect sync.
-The artworks include Simultania Project (2011), a 1-channel video, and 16:00/13NOV/2010 (Simultania Project) (2014-2017), an 5-channel immersive video installation.
+The artworks include Simultania Project (2011), a 1-channel video, and 16:00/13NOV/2010 (Simultania Project) (2014-2017), a 5-channel immersive video installation with audio.

 Video-stills from the second movement of 16:00/13NOV/2010 (Simultania Project), 2014-2017, 5-channel video installation (3 of 5 screens shown above)